Skip to content

 • edge_selection: Should the function perform Bayesian edge selection on the edges of the MRF in addition to estimating its parameters (edge_selection = TRUE), or should it just estimate the parameters (edge_selection = FALSE)?
 The default is edge_selection = TRUE.

 • edge_prior: The prior distribution for the edges or structure of the network.
 Two prior distributions are currently implemented: The Bernoulli model edge_prior = "Bernoulli" assumes that the probability that an edge between two variables is included is equal to inclusion_probability and independent of other edges or variables.
 When inclusion_probability = 0.5, this implies that each network structure receives the same prior weight.
 The Beta-Bernoulli model edge_prior = "Beta-Bernoulli" assumes a beta prior for the unknown inclusion probability with shape parameters beta_bernoulli_alpha and beta_bernoulli_beta.
 If beta_bernoulli_alpha = 1 and beta_bernoulli_beta = 1, this means that networks with the same complexity (number of edges) receive the same prior weight.
 Defaults to `edge_prior = “Bernoulli”’.
+The Stochastic Block model assumes that nodes can be organized into blocks or clusters.
+In principle, the assignment of nodes to such clusters is unknown, and the model as implemented here considers all possible options (i.e., specifies a Dirichlet process on the node to block allocation Geng et al. (2019)).
+This model is advantageous when nodes are expected to fall into distinct clusters.
+The inclusion probabilities for the edges are defined at the level of the clusters, with a beta prior for the unknown inclusion probability with shape parameters and .
+The default is .

 • inclusion_probability: The prior edge inclusion probability for the Bernoulli model.
 Can be a single probability, or a matrix of p rows and p columns specifying an inclusion probability for each edge pair.
 Defaults to inclusion_probability = 0.5.